TDD-dw/TDDPokerHands/README.md

 - Ask one of the owners of this repo to invite you as a contributor with push access
   - Accept the invite

+## Ensemble (mobbing) workflow
 ### Install Mob.sh
+Mob.sh takes most of the committing, pushing, and pulling and condenses it to one command.
+This allows the mob to flow smoothly from one driver to the next.
+It has timer, turn suggestion and audio check functionalities.
 - [Mob](https://github.com/remotemobprogramming/mob)
   - run `curl -sL install.mob.sh | sudo sh`
   - alternatively you can run `brew install remotemobprogramming/brew/mob`
+  - run `mob moo` to check install and audio

-- mob commands
+### Mob commands
   - `mob start` Person opening the session runs this in the branch
+    - It creates an ensemble branch off of the current working branch or does a checkout to the ensemble branch
-  - `mob timer 5` sets a timer for number of minutes until notification to switch
+  - `mob timer 5` sets a timer for number of minutes (5) until notification to switch
-  - `mob next` when current driver turn is over
+  - `mob next` when current driver turn is over (SAVE FIRST!)
+    - Makes a commit and pushes to the ensemble branch
-  - `mob start 5`next driver starts turn and timer
+  - `mob start 5`next driver starts turn and timer for 5 minutes
   - `mob done` when session is complete run
+    - Makes a commit, squashes all commits, pushes, and then merges back to the original working branch

+### After the mob
+  - The person who runs `mob done` will need to do a commit and push on the original group branch.
+This makes sure that all of the ensemble's work is available to the next group.

-### Local project setup
+## Local project setup
 - clone using SSH
+- Use your favorite IDE
 - `npm install`
 - `npm test` to ensure that the test are working